We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

-We are specialists in advising and representing both landlords and tenants in all aspects of residential leasehold law.
-This is recognised by our membership of the highly respected Association of Leashold Enfranchisement Practitioners (ALEP).
+Our expertise is recognised by our membership of the highly respected Association of Leashold Enfranchisement Practitioners (ALEP).

-- Lease Extensions
+- Lease terms

 What is the difference between leasehold and freehold property?

 As a leaseholder, your relationship with the freeholder and your neighbours is governed by the lease, which is a type of contract, as well as a raft of legislation designed to protect residential long leaseholders.
 Our leasehold property solicitors can clarify your rights and obligations under the lease.

 Challenge lease service charges